Rare — Everwild inventory UI and spatial navigation

 As the nearest-element selection logic grew more complex, reasoning about it through code alone became increasingly difficult.
 The next item to select could depend on element position, which group it was in, focus history, and more.

-To make the navigation behaviour visible, I built a debugging visualiser positioned over the live game UI and marked as non-interactive, so gamepad, keyboard, and pointer input passed straight through.
+To make the navigation behaviour visible, I built a debugging visualiser that drew over the live game UI.
+It was marked as non-interactive, so gamepad, keyboard, and pointer input passed straight through to the UI underneath.

 It was especially useful for non-grid layouts, where the 'correct' next element was often a design decision rather than a purely logical one.